jatinarora2702/autonomous-vehicles/README.md

 The repo contains the codes of my experience with autonomous vehicles as part of the [CS 598 MAAV: Methods for Building Autonomous Vehicles](http://luthuli.cs.uiuc.edu/~daf/courses/MAAV-2020/598-2020-home.html) course, taught by [Prof. David Forsyth](http://luthuli.cs.uiuc.edu/~daf/) at UIUC.

+#### Homework 1 (Object Detection - ImageNet)

+Pick any 10 ImageNet classes and pick 50 images from (1) ImageNet validation set, (2) image search results on Google or Bing.
+Compare the accuracy of a pretrained ResNet-18 model on these two and identify potential reasons for difference.
+Code: [homework1](homework1)

+#### Challenge 1 (Brake on Detecting Pedestrian)

+Cause the vehicle to brake after detecting a person.
+Code: [challenge1](challenge1)

+#### Challenge 2 (SLAM)

+Build a map of high bay using lidar and ros mapping software.
+Use a particle filter to localize in this map, using either lidar or vision.
+Code: [challenge2](challenge2)

+#### Challenge 3 (Indoor and Outdoor SLAM)

+Does Direct SLAM work better in an indoor area or outdoor area?
+Code: [challenge3](challenge3)

+#### Project (Pedestrian Follower with PID control)

+Program an AV to follow a selected person in its field of view by simultaneously tuning two PID controllers (to control steering angle and vehicle speed).
+The vehicle is allowed to accelerate, brake, reverse, steer, change gears.
+Code: [project](project)

 More details on assignments and project work can be found in their respective directories.

 ## Requirements